singluntang/aws-microservers-kubernetes-todo/README.md

 * We are using Auth0 for our login services.
 To config Auth0 please goto the website `https://auth0.com/`.
-    1. You just need to fill in the "domain" and "clientId".
+    1. You just need to fill in the "domain" and "clientId". (change in the client/src/config.ts)
-    2. For the certificate (in case you needed), you can find it in the advance section.
+    2. For the certificate (in case you need), you can find it in the advance section which is at the bottom of the menu, if everything remains the same the certificate item should be on the last tab.

 ## References